-Private search for MH370 formally ends
+Four-year hunt for missing MH370 ends

-A privately funded search for missing Malaysia Airlines flight MH370 has drawn to a close.
+The four-year hunt for Malaysia Airlines flight MH370 has ended with the latest, privately funded search coming to a close.

-US-based company Ocean Infinity had been using a deep-sea vessel to conduct a 90-day survey of a vast area of the southern Indian Ocean.
+US-based Ocean Infinity had been using a deep-sea vessel to survey a vast area of the southern Indian Ocean.

 But it found nothing and Malaysia's government says it has no plans to begin any new searches.